Kevin Pillar Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins have the 20th-ranked team ERA among all league pitching staffs (4.53).
+- The Marlins have a 4.84 team ERA that ranks 22nd among all league pitching staffs.

-- Garrett (1-0) gets the starting nod for the Marlins in his fifth start of the season.
-He has a 2.45 ERA in 22 2/3 innings pitched, with 19 strikeouts.
+- Luzardo gets the start for the Marlins, his seventh of the season.
+He is 2-1 with a 3.48 ERA and 38 strikeouts in 33 2/3 innings pitched.

-- In his most recent appearance on Thursday, the lefty went three scoreless innings against the Atlanta Braves while surrendering one hit.
+- In his most recent outing on Friday against the Chicago Cubs, the left-hander went 6 1/3 innings, allowing two earned runs while surrendering five hits.

-- The 25-year-old has put up a 2.45 ERA and 7.8 strikeouts per nine innings in five games this season, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.